JDBurchHuzzah/jdburchhuzzah.github.io/about.md

 <h2 id="jude">St. Jude's Fundraisers</h2>
 <div style="margin-left: 25px;">
-  <p>Every September, Relay FM organizes a huge fundraiser for St. Jude's Childrens Research hostpitlhas a large fundraiser for St. Jude's Children's Research Hospital.
+  <p>Every September, Relay FM organizes a huge fundraiser for St. Jude's Childrens Research hostpitl.
 This fundraiser raises an incredible amount of money each year.
 Their lifetime total is just shy of $3 Million over 5 years.</p>
   <p>In 2022, they opened the fundraiser up for individual community members to have their own sub-campaigns.
 I started a campaign, and in my campaign, if somebody donated $10 or more, I would mow their name into a lawn before cutting all the grass.
 I would dedicate that lawn to them and donate half of the money I earned from mowing that lawn.
 My fundraiser raised $625.
 The link to the fundraiser is <a href="https://jdburch.com/2022">here</a>.</p>
   <p>During September 2023, I ran a similar campaign with Relay FM again.
 This year, I donated my total earnings for 1 lawn for every $200 raised (up to $1000 raised).
 My campaign raised $1,521.01, smashing my total last near by nearly 3x.
 This link is <a href="https://jdburch.com/2023">here</a>.
 I am so proud of how much I have raised and I am incredibly impressed with the entire Relay FM community</p><br>
 </div>